-Looking at the Facts
+Looking at the Facts of Drug Overdose Deaths

-The key to understanding the sheer severity of the drug problem in this nation is to examine the statistics on the issue and really get a feel for it that way.
-The numbers do not lie when it comes to just how bad addiction has gotten lately, and the truth is in the simple fact that overdoses are now out of control.
+The key to understanding the sheer severity of drug overdose deaths in this nation is to examine the statistics on the issue.
+The numbers do not lie when it comes to just how bad addiction has gotten lately.
+The truth is in the simple fact that overdoses are now out of control.

-To aide us and others who also want to know the truth in our quest to inform the populace of the crisis that is addiction in the nation today, many organizations such as:
+To aide us and others who also want to know the truth in our quest to inform the populace of the crisis that is an addiction in the nation today, many organizations such as:

-- the Centers for Disease Control and Prevention (CDC)
+- Centers for Disease Control and Prevention (CDC)

-- the National Survey on Drug Use and Health (NSDUH)
+- National Survey on Drug Use and Health (NSDUH)

-- the National Institute on Alcohol Abuse and Alcoholism (NIAAA)
+- National Institute on Alcohol Abuse and Alcoholism (NIAAA)

-- the Trust for American Health (TAH)
+- Trust for American Health (TAH)